-A decision of the Supreme Court of the Realm (14th October, 1893) decides that "this regulation is fully applicable, as by bringing an animal into the slaughterhouse it is assumed that it will be prepared into articles of diet, and thus offered for sale, and it is also presupposed that by the eating of unfit food human health will be endangered.
-To prevent this the police are quite entitled to make all necessary regulations."
+A decision of the Supreme Court of the Realm (14th October, 1893) decides that "this regulation is fully applicable, as by bringing an animal into the slaughterhouse it is assumed that it will be

 According to a decision of the same court (4th June, 1897), the police are not obliged "to allow a person whose meat is confiscated because it is unfit for human food to remove it, and use it for industrial purposes; indeed, they are instructed to the contrary, to destroy the meat which they retain."
 The safest and most economical mode to adopt in small institutions with a limited income is burning.